Table of Contents

 If you’re high-risk, you’ll likely go through bridging therapy.

 So, if you’re at a high risk for thromboembolism, you likely won’t be able to stop taking Eliquis during surgery.
 Instead, your surgeon will probably use bridging therapy.
 This type of therapy involves using short-acting blood thinners in place of Eliquis or another blood thinner.
 This will minimize the risk of thromboembolisms.
-However, it may increase your risk of bleeding.
+However, it may increase your risk of bleeding, but depending on the agent, may also be more easy to reverse in an urgent or emergency setting.

 If you’re low-risk, you may be able to temporarily stop taking Eliquis.